charansorted/Techtest/vivify_e2e/README.md

 # Testing New Changes
 # Test cases
 Create a booking
-Create a block booking
+Create a booking for a timeslot using different sessions Create a block booking
 Create different booking type
 Verify various booking reoccurence options